What Every Man Should Know About Feminist Issues

 Trouble in Paradise

-Ignoring that most women refuse to initiate relationships, pop-feminists complain women don't marry the men they love most because men won't let them.
+Ignoring that most women refuse to initiate relationships, pop-feminists complain that women don't marry the men they love most because men won't let them.
 But even lesbians don't "marry" the women they love most passionately.
-(Women & Love, St. Martin's Press mass market edition, 1989, Shere Hite, p 485) Lesbians employ all the same "distancing" and emotional-withholding techniques pop-feminists complain men use.
+(Women and Love: A Cultural Revolution in Progress, St. Martin's Press mass market edition, 1989, Shere Hite, p 485) Lesbians employ all the same "distancing" and emotional-withholding techniques that pop-feminists complain men use.

 If that is the case, however, then why are gay relationships generally free of the problems that plague heterosexual and lesbian relationships?
 Why are these problems characteristic only of relationships with women?
 Pop-feminists don't want to know.
 If women encounter the same problems regardless of the sex of their lover, then they can't blame all their relationship problems on men.

-But they do try.
+They do try to blame men.
 Hite attempts to excuse all the similarities by suggesting lesbians are merely reflecting male behavior patterns.
-(Women & Love, St. Martin's Press mass market edition, 1989, Shere Hite, p 515) Even when they have nothing to do with men, pop-feminists blame men!
+(Women and Love: A Cultural Revolution in Progress, St. Martin's Press mass market edition, 1989, Shere Hite, p 515) Even when they have nothing to do with men, pop-feminists blame men!